ni/measurement-plugin-integration-example-python/ClientIntegration.md

-# Integrating Measurement Plug-Ins with Custom applications
+# Integrating Measurement Plug-Ins with User applications

+You can integrate measurement plug-ins to call and execute them from user application.
+In this document, we will focus specifically on a **sequencer**.

 ## Scenario: Sequencing Measurement Plug-Ins